There are a number of private ‘rear access alleyways’ and vehicle access alleyways across the city of Southend-on-Sea.

 When vegetation from an alleyway grows over the public footpath and an owner for the alleyway cannot be found, we will cut back the vegetation growing onto the public footpath.

-My neighbours and I want to tidy the alleyway, will Southend-on-Sea Borough Council help us?
+My neighbours and I want to tidy the alleyway, will Southend-on-Sea City Council help us?

 We support community action to clean and tidy private alleyways.